The Town provides weekly refuse and bi-weekly recycling pickup

 Appleton, while Household Hazardous Waste is handled by Outagamie

-and Wisconsin Avenue (STH 96); west of CN railroad tracks
+Between Northland (Cty OO) and Wisconsin Ave (STH 96) west of CN

 Refuse and Recyling Routes Map 1.6 MB